sietse/simpy-fsm/README.md

     ValueError: Negative delay -29.08065477559603

 What causes this bug?
-This bug
+This is where and how the bug happens (simplified)

-This happens at line 156:

-    class UnimportantWork
+    class UnimportantWork:
+        def working(self):

+            # BUG step 1: waiting for the repair person is not the
-        def working
+            # same as working
+            start = self.env.now

+            with self.repairman.request(priority=2) as req:
+                yield req  # Wait until we get a repairman

+                # BUG mitigation: here is where we should record the `start` time.

+                try:

+                    # BUG step 3: Try to wait for a negative `work_left` time.
+                    # Try to work on the job until it is done ...
                     yield env.timeout(self.work_left)

+                except simpy.Interrupt:

+                    # BUG step 2: `now - start` is more than `work left`,
+                    # because we add the time we were waiting for the
+                    # repairperson.
+As a result `self.work_left` is set to a
+                    # negative value.
+                    work_done = self.env.now - start
+                    self.work_left = self.work_left - work_done

+                    return self.working

 The solution: move `start = self.env.now` until just after `yield req`.
 The unimportant work only starts/resumes once our request for a repairman is